 For the Treatment of Cushing’s Disease

 We have an ongoing discovery effort to identify and advance into development the first nonpeptide product candidate to antagonize the peptide adrenocorticotrophic hormone, or ACTH, designed for the treatment of Cushing’s disease.
-Cushing’s disease is an orphan indication with a prevalence of approximately 16,000 patients in the United States and results from a pituitary tumor that secretes excess ACTH which in turn causes the downstream synthesis and over-secretion of cortisol by the adrenal glands.
+Cushing’s disease results from a pituitary tumor that secretes excess ACTH, which in turn causes the downstream synthesis and over-secretion of cortisol by the adrenal glands.
 Cortisol is the body’s main stress hormone and excess amounts can cause significant increases in mortality and morbidity.
+Cushing’s disease is an orphan indication with a prevalence of approximately 13,000 patients in the United States.